BCS states and D-wave condensates in the 2D Hubbard model: Results

-Of course the fact that $\D_1$ is significantly different from zero in a certain region of $U-f$ parameter space is not a guarantee that the condensate $P(k)$ closely adheres to the $\cos(k_x)-\cos(k_y)$ form.
-In Fig.\ \ref{coscos} we plot the quantity $0.2(\cos(k_x)-\cos(k_y))$ on a 40$\times$40 lattice, with values below $0.05$ set to zero.
-But in fact, for a $10\times 10$ lattice, at $U=3, f=0.8$, we find the distribution for $P(k)$ shown in Fig.\ \ref{condL10}.
-We see that $P(k)$ is strongly concentrated near the maximum and minimum values of $\cos(k_x)-\cos(k_y)$, and otherwise almost invisible.
-The distribution is more spread out on larger lattices and, unsurprisingly, the distribution is most closely reminiscent of the $\cos(k_x)-\cos(k_y)$ at local minima with the largest values of $\D_1$.
-An example, on a $16\times 16$ lattice, again at $U=3,f=0.8$, is shown in Fig.\ \ref{condL16}.
-We also show the corresponding spin density \beq D(x) = \rho(x,1,1) + \rhot(x,1,1) - \rho(x,2,2) - \rhot(x,2,2) \eeq at this local minimum in Fig.\ \ref{stripeL16}, where the periodic structure characteristic of stripe order is evident.
+Of course the fact that $\D_1$ is significantly different from zero in a certain region of $U-f$ parameter space is not a guarantee that the condensate $P(k)$ closely adheres to the $\cos(k_x)-\cos(k_y)$ form, as we already see in plotting $|P(k)|$ in the condensate region, cf.\ Fig.\ \ref{absorder4} at $U=4$ and Fig.\ \ref{absorder085} at $U=3$.
+But while details can vary widely from one configuration to the next, what we do see clearly is the suppression of $|P(k)|$ at the nodes $k_x= \pm \pi/2, k_y =\pm \pi/2$ and maximization at the peaks $k=(0,\pm \pi), (\pm \pi,0)$ of $|\cos(k_x)-\cos(k_y)|$ in the region of the condensate peak.